AmanoTeam/Unalix-bot/README.md

 **Download with wget and extract all files:**

 ```
-$ wget 'https://codeload.github.com/AmanoTeam/Unalix/zip/master' --output-document ~/Unalix.zip
+$ wget 'https://codeload.github.com/AmanoTeam/Unalix/tar.gz/master' --output-document 'Unalix.tar.gz'
-$ unzip 'Unalix.zip' && rm -f 'Unalix.zip'
+$ tar --extract --file='Unalix.tar.gz'
 $ mv 'Unalix-master' 'Unalix'
 ```
 ### Setup the bot

-In the [Unalix.py](Unalix.py#L5) file, on line 5, there is the following content:
+In the [settings.py](settings.py#L3) file, on line 3, there is the following content:

 ```
-bot = TeleBot('YOUR_TOKEN_HERE')
+bot = telebot.TeleBot('TOKEN_GOES_HERE')
 ```

-Open the file with a text editor and replace `YOUR_TOKEN_HERE` by the token of your bot.
+Open the file with a text editor and replace `TOKEN_GOES_HERE` by the token of your bot.

 ### Start the bot

 Start the bot with

 ```
-$ cd ~
+$ cd 'Unalix'
-$ python3 ~/Unalix/Unalix.py
+$ python3 'bot.py'
 ```

 From that moment, the bot should already be receiving and processing the messages sent by the users (if any).